Quantum Boolean function evaluation

 \begin{aligned}

-&|00\rangle\langle 00| \otimes \mathbf{1}
+= &|00\rangle\langle 00| \otimes \mathbf{1}

-\\+ &|01\rangle\langle 01| \otimes X
++ |01\rangle\langle 01| \otimes X

 \\+ &|10\rangle\langle 10| \otimes \mathbf{1}

-\\+ &|11\rangle\langle 11| \otimes \mathbf{1}.
++ |11\rangle\langle 11| \otimes \mathbf{1}.

 \end{aligned}

-Finally, the matrix form looks like
+Finally, the matrix form looks as follows:

 \left[